Updated: Sep 15

 Pay closer attention to the power of the gift wrap and the emotions it created.
 Your child had to be patient as he or she gazed longingly at the present.
 Your child was filled with wonder and anticipation of finding out what was underneath.
 The mystery was about to be solved!
 Your child happily tore the paper that led to joy as the paper revealed the gift underneath.
 The identity of what was hidden has been shared!
 As the parent, you were present and navigated those emotions with your child.
 You shared in the happiness of revealing what was hidden and it led to more depth and love in the relationship.
 It turns out the gift wrap did good things, to ultimately led to something greater that went beyond the gift itself.

 Parenting, teaching, talking through difficult subjects and navigating difficult situations can be like this experience.
 It takes a lot of investigation, learning, patience, it’s a drain on our parenting resources and there’s no parenting equivalent of the easier alternative like online purchasing provides.

 There is a magical tenacity to how a child goes to any length to unwrap presents.
 As parents, unwrapping our child’s struggles requires the same attitude.
 They aren’t easy and they aren’t always fun.
-But the good work you invest into helping your child open up, always leads to greater things.
+But the good work you invest in helping your child open up always leads to greater things.
 It will be worth it, for what will ultimately lead to a multitude of moments.